Pete Johnson (politician)

-Patrick H. "Pete" Johnson Jr. (born May 12, 1948) is an American politician and lawyer who served as State Auditor of Mississippi from 1988 to 1992.
+Patrick Hayes "Pete" Johnson Jr. (May 12, 1948 – January 20, 2025) was an American politician and lawyer who served as State Auditor of Mississippi from 1988 to 1992.
 Originally a Democrat, he joined the Republican Party in 1989, thus becoming the first Republican to hold statewide office in Mississippi since the Reconstruction era.
 He mounted an unsuccessful campaign for governor in 1991.
 He served as Federal Co-Chairman of the Delta Regional Authority from 2002 to 2011.

 Early life

-Patrick H. "Pete" Johnson Jr. was born on May 12, 1948 in Alexandria, Louisiana.
-Both his grandfather, Paul B. Johnson, Sr., and uncle, Paul B. Johnson, Jr., served as Governor of Mississippi.
-He graduated from Murrah High School in Jackson, Mississippi in 1961.
+Patrick Hayes "Pete" Johnson Jr. was born on May 12, 1948, in Alexandria, Louisiana.
+Both his grandfather, Paul B. Johnson Sr., and uncle, Paul B. Johnson Jr., served as Governor of Mississippi.
+He graduated from Murrah High School in Jackson, Mississippi, in 1966.
 He earned a bachelor's degree in business administration from the University of Mississippi in 1971 and a Juris Doctor degree from Jackson School of Law in 1974.
-Johnson thereafter joined the Bank of Clarksdale as a senior vice president and also served as President of the Young Bankers Section of the Mississippi Bankers Association.
+Johnson thereafter joined the Bank of Clarksdale as a senior vice president and also served as president of the Young Bankers Section of the Mississippi Bankers Association.
 He then formed a financial planning firm.
 He married Margaret Birdsong and had two daughters with her.
-While working as an ambulance driver in the 1960s, he contracted Hepatitis C, for which he was formally diagnosed in 1986.
+While working as an ambulance driver in the 1960s, he contracted hepatitis C, for which he was formally diagnosed in 1987.